Makita BO5041 – Random Orbit Sander Review

 While researching sanders, I recently came across the Makita BO5041 Random Orbital Sander kit.
 Because it doesn’t look like a typical palm /random orbit sander, I immediately had to check it out to gather some info that turned into this review.

-Let’s dig a bit dipper and learn a bit more before parting with your money for a tool that is supposed to give you several years of great performance.
+Let’s dig a bit deeper and learn a bit more before parting with your money for a tool that is supposed to give you several years of great performance.

 - Smoother and faster sanding with 3.0 AMP motor